kopr12/dwm/README.md

 if you already used dwm before with `savedconfig` USE flag enabled,
 you will need to backup that config file and delete it, in order for new config to be used.

+# Emojis

+You will need patched libXft in order for dwm to display colored emojis
+Patch is located in libXft dir, place the file in /etc/portage/patches/x11-libs/libXft and re-emerge libXft and dwm